TaskarCenterAtUW/InterpreterMatch/Notes.md

     * Break down the entire app into subtasks for easier digestion
     * Envision scenarios of users actually navigating through the app to segment the app into individual pieces in need of storyboarding.
     * Consider collecting data through surveys and interviews to inform the design of your project.
         * Be thoughtful about the demographics of the participants in the survey.
-They should be a good representation of the overall audience you are trying to serve (if you are trying to serve the Deaf/Hard-of-Hearing population, make sure you don't just limit yourself to a particular region -- try to get a good mix).
+They should be a good representation of the overall audience you are trying to serve (regional distribution, educational background, professions, age, gender, etc-- try to get a good mix).
         * Think carefully about what sorts of demographic questions are necessary and appropriate for inclusion in the survey.
-        * Also consider the accessibility of the interviews themselves, and how best to accommodate the participants to make the interview comfortable for them.
+        * Consider the accessibility of the interviews themselves, and how best to accommodate the participants to make the interview comfortable for them.
 * Design Document:
-    * Technologies to be used
+    * List echnologies to be used
-    * General tasks with description of how to approach (links to tutorials you plan to use, why you think these components will work together well, etc.)
+    * Include general tasks with description of how to approach (links to tutorials you plan to use, why you think these components will work together well, etc.)
-    * General timeline for each task and the order in which you will do them (dependency matrix of what tasks need to be completed before what other tasks, etc.).
+    * Icnlude general timeline for each task and the order in which you will do them (dependency matrix of what tasks need to be completed before what other tasks, etc.).
     * Other things to consider (perhaps that you foresee you may run into, but are not yet sure or need to still work out).
 * Consider the more specific research questions you are trying to answer with your project.
 * Funding: